nabroo101/TopAutomakersStock_Visualizations/README.md

 - What companies have gained the most market capitalization?
 - What companies have lost the most market capitalization?
 - Where are companies located?
-- How does Market Capitalization compare to revenues each year?

 # Requirements